Asda cuts prices and lifts hourly pay in £73m investment plan

 Leeds-based Asda said its own research found that nine in 10 consumers are concerned about inflationary pressures to their budgets while the disposable incomes of customers dived.

-It said products covered by the “dropped and locked” price pledge will see an average reduction of 12%, including a 25% drop in the price of a bag of Asda easy cook rice to 75p.
+It said products covered by the “dropped and locked” price pledge will see an average reduction of 12 per cent including a 25 per cent drop in the price of a bag of Asda easy cook rice to 75p.

-It comes as retailers reported a 3.3% increase in food inflation last month, which is expected to rise further.
+It comes as retailers reported a 3.3 per cent increase in food inflation last month, which is expected to rise further.

 The group also confirmed it will increase its pay rate to £10.10 per hour from July, 60p more than the National Living Wage.